Fatima765/Fatima765/README.md

-- 👋 Hi, I’m Fatima Hasan, I'm a Computer Engineering student at the Lebanese International university, I'll be graduating next year.
+- 👋 Hi, I’m Fatima Hasan.
+I'm a Computer Engineering student at the Lebanese International university.
+I'll be graduating next year.
 - 👀 I’m interested in programming, in Web development and in Mobile apllication development.
 - 🌱 I’m currently learning CSS and javascript.
 - 💞️ I’m looking to collaborate on practical projects for new computer engineer students.